Controlled-environment agriculture

-Controlled-environment agriculture (CEA) -- which includes indoor agriculture (IA) and vertical farming -- is a technology-based approach toward food production.
+Controlled-environment agriculture (CEA) -- which includes indoor agriculture (IA) and vertical farming— consists of crop production systems in greenhouses or other structures that use horticulture and engineering techniques beyond conventional soil-based outdoor production.
+These systems may increase yields, improve access to local foods, provide year-round food access and improve nutritional outcomes relative to traditional large scale farming.
 The aim of CEA is to provide protection from the outdoor elements and maintain optimal growing conditions throughout the development of the crop.
-Production takes place within an enclosed growing structure such as a greenhouse or plant factory.
+Production takes place within an enclosed growing structure such as a mushroom farm, greenhouse or plant factory.

+CEA covers two sectors: plant growing systems that evolved from greenhouses or aquaculture based structures requiring light and mushroom (fungi) growing systems that evolved from fully enclosed structures with limited lighting.

 Plants are often grown in a soilless medium in order to supply the proper amounts of water and nutrients to the root zone as well as supplemental lighting to ensure a sufficient daily light integral.
-CEA optimizes the use of resources such as water, energy, space, capital and labor.
+CEA plant growing optimizes the use of resources such as water, energy, space, capital and labor.
 CEA technologies include hydroponics, aeroponics, aquaculture, and aquaponics.

+Mushrooms are grown in a compost medium with temperature, humidity, lighting, supplemental nutrients and atmospheric supplements, such as Oxygen or CO_{2}, added depending on the type of crop.

 Different techniques are available for growing food in controlled environment agriculture.
-Currently, the greenhouse industry is the largest component of the CEA industry but another quickly growing segment is the vertical farming industry.
-Controlled Environment Agriculture has the ability to produce crops all year round, with the possibility of increased yield by adjusting the amount of carbon and nutrients the plants receive (Benke et al).
+As of 2019 the mushroom industry was the largest CEA sector in the United States by facility size and total value of sales.
+The greenhouse industry is the second largest component of the CEA industry but another quickly growing segment is the vertical farming industry.
+Controlled Environment Agriculture has the ability to produce crops all year round, with the possibility of increased yield by adjusting the amount of carbon and nutrients the plants receive.

+Facilities

+CEA farms are mainly located in buildings resembling warehouses, but other types of are used as well.
+Although CEA facilities share common characteristics for greenhouses, mushroom farms, and other indoor agricultural practices, they require different types of buildings, technologies, and workforce skills, such as software programming.
+CEA is also distinct from medical marijuana growing and processing.
+In contrast to CEA systems used for greens and herbs, mushrooms can be produced in locations with minimal infrastructure and capital to start and maintain production.
+Mushroom production can be adapted to abandoned and underutilized farm infrastructure including barns, outbuildings, high tunnels and storage facilities.

 In consideration to urban agriculture, CEA can exist inside repurposed structures, built to purpose structures or in basements and subterranean spaces.
 The trend is increasingly growing into alternative food networks, as entrepreneurs and households seek to meet the growing demand for fresh food products.